-UNISERVO 14 Magnetic Tape Subsystems and paper peripheral may be mixed on a single MSA.
-Mixtures of disc subsystems and paper peripherals on a single MSA are not recommended due to throughput considerations.
+Mixtures of disc subsystems, magnetic tape subsystems, and paper peripherals on a single MSA are not recommended due to throughput considerations.

-The basic MSA can interface one 1100/10 Systems I/O channel with up to eight peripheral control units.
-The MSA can be expanded by use of the SPI feature to interface with up to four 1100/10 Systems I/O channels (useful in 1100/12 Multiprocessor System configuration).
+The basic MSA can interface one 1100/20 System I/O channel with up to eight peripheral control units.
+The MSA can be expanded by use of the SPI feature to interface with up to four 1100/20 System I/O channels (useful in 1100/22 Multiprocessor System configuration).
 A second independent MSA and all associated features can be added to the original MSA cabinet.